cerner/terra-toolkit/README.md

 Under the key `seleniumDocker` in the wdio.conf.js you can pass a configuration object with the following structure:

 * **composeFile** - The docker compose file to use to standup the hub.
-Defaults to a compose file with chrome instances on port 4444.
+Defaults to a compose file with 5 chrome instances on port http://localhost:4444/wd/hub.
 * **enabled** - Flag to disable selenium docker; useful for CI environments which can startup the docker instance outside of test runs.
 Defaults to true.
 * **retries** - Retry count to test for selenium being up.
 Default 1000.
 * **retryInterval** - Retry interval in milliseconds to wait between retries for selenium to come up.
 Default 10.
-* **instances** - A map of services in the docker compose file to scale up.
-Defaults to scaling chrome and nodes to the count of CPUs on the host machine.

 #### Example
 ```js